lnvglr/character-diversion/character-diversion.md

 For this project I used the repository to track my changes and to have the ability to go back in time and see my progress as well as making the project open source.

-When *Character Diversion* started taking shape, I used a platform that would allow for me to deploy the code and to make it accessible to the public. *Heroku* offers Node.js hosting, so I deployed both my Straps backend and my Nuxt.js frontend on *Heroku*.
+When *Character Diversion* started taking shape, I used a platform that would allow me to deploy the code and to make it accessible to the public. *Heroku* offers Node.js hosting, so I deployed both my Straps backend and my Nuxt.js frontend on *Heroku*.

 ## Case Studies